What is diabetes?

 - Not using medicines that may damage the kidneys especially NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as ibuprofen and naproxen.
 Check with your doctor before taking any herbal supplements because some can harm the kidneys.

 - Keeping cholesterol and lipid levels under control.
 This will help prevent further damage to larger blood vessels, such as those in the brain and heart.

 Where can I get more information?

-The National Kidney Foundation has free booklets that provide more information about diabetes.
-Call the national toll-free number 855.653.2273 and ask for free booklets on diabetes.
+The National Kidney Foundation has free booklets that provide more information about diabetes and kidney disease.
+Call the national toll-free number 855.653.2273 and ask for free booklets.
 You can see these and other titles at www.forgedfromreverie.com/store.

 Date Reviewed: November 2014